OpenInternet/Infuse/content/contribute.en.md

 ![](/media/uploads/contribute-4.png)

 Once you have selected the module you would like to edit, you will open the editor window, shown below.
 Here are some highlights to working with the editor:

 ![](/media/uploads/contribute-5.png)

 1. **Saving Workflow:** Once you have finished making changes, press the Save button.
 This will put the page into Draft mode.
 At this stage you can continue to work on the page at a later time, but the Infuse team will not be alerted to your edits.
 Once you are ready, you can the status to ‘*In Review’,* which will open a pull request to the main Infuse repository.
 2. **Language Switcher:** Translations can be made or updated by selecting the appropriate language from this drop-down.
-If you are interested in translating a new language, email us at [contact@infuse.quest](mailto:contact@infuse.quest)!
+If you are interested in translating a new language, email us at infuse@internews.org!
 3. **Editor Selector**: The Rich Text editor will allow you to use the buttons in the panel to control styling, while the Markdown selection requires that you edit in correct Markdown.

 ## Adding images